rochus-keller/EiGen/Readme.md

 The contribution of this project is the migration of a subset of the ECS code base to a conservative C++11 dialect, so it compiles on old GCC versions as well as on MSVC.

-Yet another goal is to re-target an existing C compiler to generate ECS IR.
-The current approach uses the chibicc C compiler.
+Yet another goal is to re-target existing C compilers to generate ECS IR.
+The current approach uses chibicc and cparser.

 #### Status on April 7, 2024